Orientations of Morse flow trees in Legendrian contact homology: Vector bundles and exact sequences

 \begin{defi} The \emph{stabilized gluing sequence in the limit} is given by

 \end{defi}

+\begin{rmk} In some cases we will replace the tangent space of the flow-out of $\Gamma_i$ in \eqref{eq:glu10l} with the the tangent space of the intersection manifold, for $i=1$ or $i=2$. \end{rmk}

-Let now $\Gamma$ be either a rigid flow tree or a tree that satisfies the assumptions of Proposition \ref{prp:megalemma4paux}.
-If $\Gamma$ is not a rigid flow tree, then let $p$ be a special puncture of $\Gamma$.
+Let now $\Gamma$ be either a rigid flow tree or a tree that satisfies the assumptions of Proposition \ref{prp:megalemma4paux} or Proposition \ref{prp:sista}.
+In the 2 latter cases we let $p$ be a special puncture of $\Gamma$.
 To prove that the capping orientation of $\Gamma$ is well-defined, and that it can be computed via the stabilized gluing sequence in the limit, we construct certain vector bundles over the parameter space $\lambda$.

 First consider the capping sequence \eqref{eq:slcap}, which a priori seems to depend on $\lambda$.
-But, since the orientation of the fully capped problem is preserved under homotopies of the trivialized boundary condition, and since $\Pi_\C(\Lambda_\lambda)$ is arbitrarily close to the $0$-section in $T^*M$, we can homotope the boundary conditions to be constantly equal to $\R^n$ for this problem, except for in uniformly small neighborhoods of ends, switches and $Y_1$-vertices where we homotope the boundary conditions to have a $\pm \pi$-rotation.
+But, since the orientation of the fully capped problem is preserved under homotopies of the trivialized boundary condition, and since $\Pi_\C(\Lambda_\lambda)$ is arbitrarily close to the $0$-section in $T^*M$, we can homotope the boundary conditions to be constantly equal to $\R^n$ for this problem, except for in uniformly small neighborhoods of ends, switches and $Y_1$-vertices where we homotope the boundary conditions to have a $\pm \pi$-rotation, like in Figure \ref{fig:bend}.
 This homotopy changes the boundary conditions for the capping operators and for the linearized $\dbar$-problem corresponding to $\Gamma$.
-We claim that, with our choices of weights on the Sobolev spaces corresponding to the $\dbar_{\Gamma_\lambda}$-problem and to the capping operators, we can use the determinant lines over these perturbed problems to orient $\Gamma_\lambda$ for $\lambda$ sufficiently small.
+We claim that, with our choices of weights on the Sobolev spaces corresponding to the $\dbar_{\Gamma_\lambda}$-problem and to the capping operators, we can use the determinant lines over these perturbed problems to orient $\det \dbar_{\Gamma_\lambda}$ for $\lambda$ sufficiently small.

 \begin{rmk} In the following we will focus on what is happening in the directions corresponding to $\Lambda$ as $\lambda \to 0$, since the trivializations in the auxiliary directions are independent of $\lambda$. \end{rmk}